Hamster: Relationships among hamster species

 Neumann et al. (2006) conducted a molecular phylogenetic analysis of 12 of the above 17 species using DNA sequence from three genes: 12S rRNA, cytochrome b, and von Willebrand factor.
 They uncovered the following relationships:

 Phodopus group

 The genus Phodopus was found to represent the earliest split among hamsters.
 Their analysis included both species.
-The results of another study suggest Cricetulus kamensis (and presumably the related C. alticola) might belong to either this Phodopus group or hold a similar basal position.
+The results of another study suggest Urocricetus kamensis and the related U. alticola belong to either this Phodopus group or hold a similar basal position.

 Mesocricetus group

 The genus Mesocricetus also forms a clade.
 Their analysis included all four species, with M. auratus and M. raddei forming one subclade and M. brandti and M. newtoni another.

 Remaining genera

 The remaining genera of hamsters formed a third major clade.
 Two of the three sampled species within Cricetulus represent the earliest split.
 This clade contains C. barabensis (and presumably the related C. sokolovi) and C. longicaudatus.